stappersg/ferron-website/src/content/docs/configuration.md

 title: Server configuration properties
 ---

-Project Karpacz can be configured in the `project-karpacz.yaml` file.
+Ferron can be configured in the `ferron.yaml` file.
 Below is the description of configuration properties for this server.

 ## Global-only configuration properties